benjamingoldenage/GCP-Infra-as-a-Code-with-Terraform-/README.md

 This repo contains Terraform configuration files to provision GKE cluster with 6 nodes, GCE instance, 2 different VPCs with subnets (1 for GCE instance and 1 for gke cluster).
 In addition to compute engine provisionings, a serverless application running on CloudRun can be deployed.

 Prereqs:
-Created gcp project
+Created gcp project,
-Service coount key generated to access gcp project Terraform installation
+Service coount key generated to access gcp project, Terraform installation

 Terrafom main.tf files: